ogp-summit-hackathon-sommet-pgo/Instructions/AWSAccountSetup.md

 This guide will show you how to get your team access to your AWS credits for the hackathon

--   Each team receives \$140 in AWS credits
+-   Each team receives \$140 in AWS credits ; **\*The Credits will not be retroactive**\* any resource billed before the code was claimed will still be invoice and credited toward your payment method.

 -   **\*Only one**\* team member should complete the steps in this guide to ensure only one AWS account gets created per team.
 All other team members will be added to the account as [IAM users]().
 The conference code will be provided once the hackathon kicks off on May 27th.